-Mastering Discontinuous Analysis: A Comprehensive Course for Mathematicians, Physicists, and and Engineers
+Mastering Discontinuous Analysis: A Comprehensive Course for Mathematicians, Physicists, Economists, and Engineers

 No limit of an arbitrary function?
 No root of -1?
 There is indeed a root of -1 and likewise there is a (generalized) limit of every function at every point, for all types of discontinuity in calculus.
 Learn to use it in practice for limits, sums, derivatives, integrals of arbitrary functions.